Here’s a common scenario…

 The email signature is a living space.
 Content changes, your information changes, different email signature campaigns regularly get updated and changed… needless to say, your signatures change often.
 You can try to manage them manually, but we think you’ll be surprised at the amount of work involved.

-To illustrate this, let us provide you with a non-nonsense list of steps you’ll need to go through every time your corporate signature changes.
+To illustrate this, let us provide you with a no-nonsense list of steps you’ll need to go through every time your corporate signature changes.
 This should help you decide if managing your email signatures manually is really in your best interests.

-Let me present the ultimate time-waster’s checklist – in this example, these steps are all part of managing email signatures for “just” a 50-employee company:
+Let me present the ultimate time-waster’s checklist – in this example.
+These steps are all part of managing email signatures for “just” a 50-employee company:

 That’s the first step.
 Now let’s discuss Step Two.

 Needless to say, you need to add each employee’s personal information to their email signature, so you’ll need to find their details in your Active Directory and add them manually.
 Tedious but doable, we suppose.
 Of course, what if you don’t have your Active Directory up to date (because that’s often the case if you do these things manually)?
-Then you’ve wasted your time and are also missing vital components that could have been automated… Am I right? 🙂
+Then you’ve wasted your time and are also missing vital components that could automate… Am I right? 🙂

 Let’s say you decide to proceed anyway.
 Oops… you made a design mistake in the signature and just found out that it looks incorrect on Android phones.
 SO now you need to redo all 50 of them, but what the heck… you have time enough!
 Right?!